Some Juneau residents urged to evacuate as Alaska's Mendenhall Glacier releases floodwater

 The thinning, retreating glacier in southeast Alaska acts as a dam for Suicide Basin, which fills each spring and summer with rainwater and snowmelt.
 The basin itself was left behind when a smaller glacier nearby retreated.

-When the water in the basin builds up enough pressure, it forces its way under or around the ice dam, entering Mendenhall Lake and eventually the Mendenhall River, which runs along several neighborhoods in the part of Juneau.
+When the water in the basin builds up enough pressure, it forces its way under or around the ice dam, entering Mendenhall Lake and eventually the Mendenhall River.

-Before the basin reached the limit of its capacity and began overtopping over the weekend, the water level was rising rapidly — as much as 4 feet (1.22 meters) per day during especially sunny or rainy days, according to the National Weather Service.
+Before the basin reached the limit of its capacity and began overtopping, the water level was rising rapidly — as much as 4 feet (1.22 meters) per day during especially sunny or rainy days, according to the National Weather Service.

 The threat of so-called glacier outburst flooding has troubled parts of Juneau since 2011.
 In some years, there has been limited flooding of streets or properties near the lake or river.